-Our easy Southwest chicken bowl is one of our favorite easy weeknight meals to make because it tastes so amazing, it's healthy AND it is economical.
-The trifecta!
-The flavors from lime and southwest seasoning are so good and this weeknight chicken rice bowl is one that can be made in under an hour (including marinating time).
-I highly suggest you try this recipe and get it on your weeknight meal rotation ASAP.
+These Southwest-flavored chicken and pinto bean bowls are one of our favorite weeknight meals to make because they taste amazing and are so easy to make.
+The flavors from lime and southwest seasoning make these chicken bowls so good and they can be made in under an hour (including marinating time).

 Ingredients Needed